TomWhitwell/8mu_Public/README.md

 ### 8mu Public Repo

-This is a WIP public repo for the Music Thing Modular 8mu midi controller.
+This is the public repo for the Music Thing Modular 8mu midi controller.

 Firmware is MIT Licensed.
 Hardware is CC-BY-SA.